 There are different types of solar panels.
 Most commonly used for a multitude of applications are the rigid style made up of silicon solar cells covered by tempered glass with an aluminum frame and an insulating back sheet.
 There are also “thin-film” style panels that are semi-flexible, plastic-like material that may be glued to a roof or embedded in a device.
 The composition of the solar cells may also vary and will certainly continue to evolve, but the standard today is silicone-based material.

 So thanks to the miraculous photovoltaic effect, electricity is birthed of sunlight and silicone.
 Solar made simple.
 Got it.
-So plug the TV into the solar panel’s outlet and you’re good to go right?
+So you can just plug a TV into the solar panel’s outlet and you’re good to go right?
 Not quite.
-First, the solar panels are usually next to a TV since the best direct sun is often on top of a house or mounted on a pole or rack a ways from the house.
+First, the solar panels aren’t usually next to a TV (or other appliances) since the best direct sun is often on top of a house or mounted on a pole or rack away from the house.
 So the electricity generated from that panel needs to be routed to where it can be used.
 That happens through conductors or “wire” that connects to the leads of each solar panel.
 Often there is more than one panel involved, which we call an “array” that need to be wired into groups called “strings” in order to match the voltage and current from the array with the right equipment downstream.